cincuranet/blog/_posts/2014-07-03-233466-deleting-entity-in-entity-framework-only-by-key-without-fetching-it.md

 The code firsts gets the key names for given entity and then sets the values on that properties to a values received in 2<sup>nd</sup> parameter.
 Finally it uses the same approach as the first method to [`Attach`][7] and `Remove` the stub.
 Of course using the approach from second method is possible as well.

 At the end I have a mixed feelings.
 I'm glad it was fairly easy to dig out what was needed.
 But on the other hand I'd like the method to be on `DbSet` or rather [`IDbSet`][8], but then the method, as I wrote above, needs to use reflection to get some internal fields and that's not nice, I think.
 I would use it only as  a last chance.
 Anyway I was a nice brain training.
 If you think you'd use it, be my guest.

+> [Related post.][9]

 [1]: http://msdn.microsoft.com/en-us/library/system.data.entity.dbset.remove(v=vs.113).aspx
 [2]: http://msdn.microsoft.com/en-us/library/system.data.entity.dbset(v=vs.113).aspx